tanvirnwu/TriFuse_ACCV_2024/README.md

 ### NEWS
 - Trained weights will be uploaded soon.
-- Proposed TriFuse model code is updated.
+- The proposed TriFuse model code is updated.
-- Dataset is uploaded online.
+- The dataset is uploaded online.

 ----------
 ### Dataset Download